-Fundoplication is surgery to wrap upper stomach around the lower esophagus.
+Fundoplication is surgery to wrap the upper stomach around the lower esophagus.
 It reduces the amount of acid that enters the esophagus from the stomach.

 Copyright © Nucleus Medical Media, Inc.